-A predator and grazer-proof exclusion fence and enhanced conservation programs - including invasive species control, large-scale habitat restoration and active threatened species recovery programs - will transform the much-loved national park into Victoria’s largest conservation sanctuary where nature is cared for and native animals and plants thrive.
+An exclusion fence designed to prevent introduced animals from entering Wilsons Promontory National Park, in addition to conservation programs - including large scale invasive species control, large-scale habitat restoration and threatened species recovery programs - will transform the much-loved national park into Victoria’s largest conservation sanctuary where nature is cared for and native animals and plants thrive.

 Parks Victoria has been supported through major funding from the Victorian Government and additional support of $1 million from the Australian Government's Environment Restoration Fund - Safe Havens for Threatened Species program.
 We will be working with Traditional Owners, conservation and research organisations, and the community through all stages of the program.

 The Prom Sanctuary project is helping to deliver on government strategies to protect nature, including Protecting Victoria's Environment - Biodiversity 2037 and the Australian Government's Threatened Species Strategy 2021-2031.

 Regardless of whether you call them pest species or feral animals, introduced species such as deer, rabbits, foxes and feral cats are all major threats to nature.
 Read about the damage they cause - Feral animals.